Home Health Learn How to Sleep on Your Side for Better Health

 • The Thinker.
 This looks very similar to the fetal position, except you put one of your hands under your cheek.

-Research has also found a certain connection between a preferred sleeping style and personality traits of a given individual.
+Research has also found a certain connection between a preferred sleeping style and the personality traits of a given individual.

 Tips for Mastering Side Sleeping Like a Pro